Our mobile library service provides a free library service to residents of the Wakefield District.

-The mobile library follows a three-week schedule around the district.
+The mobile library currently follows a three-week schedule around the district for pre-arranged drop offs only.
 If you would like to know where the mobile library stops near you, please contact the mobile library team.
 Details are at the bottom of this page.

 We do our best to keep to the times but occasionally, due to unavoidable circumstances such as a vehicle breakdown or bad weather, a route or stop may have to be cancelled.